Flexible Labor Capacity: The Next Evolution in Lean Waste Elimination

 Let’s consider what happens when labor capacity is fixed.

-- When demand spikes, the same fixed team is forced into overtime, fatigue sets in, quality issues climb, and Cycle Time extends.
+- When demand spikes, the same fixed team is forced into overtime.
+Fatigue sets in, quality issues climb, and Cycle Time extends.

 - When demand fluctuates, every attempt to maintain takt becomes a firefight instead of a designed system response.